microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/58.teams-start-new-thread-in-channel/README.md

 ﻿
-# Teams Start Thread In A Team
+# Microsoft Teams - Start Thread In A Specific Channel of a Team

 Bot Framework v4 Conversation Bot sample for Teams.